Dusty Baker: Chicago Cubs (2003–2006)

-Cincinnati Reds
+Cincinnati Reds (2008–2013)

 On October 13, 2007, Baker was hired as manager of the Cincinnati Reds, replacing interim manager Pete Mackanin.
 He was the first black manager in Cincinnati Reds history; the Reds hired Baker on the heels of having fired Jerry Narron after another losing season (Baker became the fifth Reds manager since the year of 2003), with Baker being the first Reds manager hired with no prior ties to the organization since 1990.
 Baker and the Reds finished 74–88 and 78–84 in 2008 and 2009, finishing 5th and 4th in the NL Central.
 In 2010, the Reds enjoyed success as one of baseball's breakout teams (which included first baseman Joey Votto being named Most Valuable Player of the National League), and on September 28, 2010, the Reds won the Central title.
 This championship led to their first playoff appearance in 15 years.
 However, the appearance was short-lived as the Reds were swept by the Philadelphia Phillies in the NLDS.
 Baker signed a two-year contract extension with the Reds on October 4, 2010.

 The Reds won 97 games in 2012 to win the National League Central for the second time in three seasons (only the Washington Nationals won more games than the Reds that year in the NL).
-During September 2012, Baker stayed in a Chicago hospital for treatment of an irregular heartbeat.
+In September 2012, Baker stayed in a Chicago hospital for treatment of an irregular heartbeat.
 At the time, Baker had been dealing with a longstanding heart problem.
 The Reds clinched the 2012 Central Division championship in his absence, their second in three years and Baker's fifth as a manager.
 In the 2012 National League Division Series, the Reds faced the San Francisco Giants.
 The Reds beat the Giants 5–2 and 9–0 in San Francisco to lead the series heading back to Cincinnati.
 Game 3 turned out to be a tight affair with the Reds on the wrong side of it, as a bobbled play by Scott Rolen led to the winning run by the Giants, and they tied the series with an 8–3 victory in Game 4.
 In Game 5, the Reds collapse became complete, as the Giants scored six runs in the fifth inning to win 6–4, making them the second team in NLDS history to blow a 2–0 series lead (after 1981) and the third team ever to blow a 2–0 lead in a best-of-five series.
 On October 15, 2012, he signed a two-year contract extension as manager of the Reds.